KatanaGraph/rdg-test-datasets/README.md

 ## How to uprev the rdgs in this repo
-1) ensure the most recent master commit of this repo is checked out: `git checkout main; git pull`
+1) ensure the most recent master commit of this repo is checked out: `git checkout master; git pull`
 2) run `./uprev build_tools --build_dir=<katana_build_dir>`
 2) run `./uprev rdgs --help` to see the required args
  - ex: `./uprev rdgs --storage_format_version <N> --build_dir <katana_build_dir>`